bekk/bekk-christmas/post/thecloud/can-you-save-money-with-azure-sql-serverless-tier.md

 I configured max vCores to 12, as I knew that would be performant enough for our most heavy operations, and let the minimum stay on 1.5.
 The cost for the Serverless tier is `0.001294 NOK / vCore / second`.
 This means that if we are running at maximum cores the price would be `0.001294 NOK * 12 (cores) * 60 (seconds) * 60 (minutes) * 24 (hours) * ~30 (days) = 40249 NOK`, and the minimum would be ` 0.001294 NOK * 1.5 (cores) * 60 (seconds) * 60 (minutes) * 24 (hours) * ~30 (days) = 5031 NOK`.
 I sure hoped this wasn't running on max most of the time!

+One of my concerns was regarding a feature called Autopause.
+Enabling this will put the whole database to sleep when there is no activity after a given amount of time.
+I found an [article](https://kohera.be/blog/azure-cloud/should-i-use-serverless-for-all-my-azure-sql-databases/) where I read that the first connection to the database *would fail*.
+Therefore I disabled this feature to not cause any unwanted interruptions for systems or other consumers.